Who Practiced, Who Didn't

 - WR Kevin Kasper (hamstring) did not practice with the team, but was on the sideline jogging.
 Kasper is expected to be back at practice next week.

-- FB Lawrence Vickers (hamstring) did not practice and was walking around on the field during the session.
+- FB Lawrence Vickers (Hamstring) was held out of practice and was on the sidelines during the session.

-- C Marvin Philip was not at practice.
+- C Marvin Philip was not at practice on Thursday.

 - OLB Willie McGinest (coach's decision) did not practice on Thursday.